metareflection/plti-class/schedule.md

 Raffi will lead a session on binders.

-Preparation homework: Look at the definition of Capture-Avoiding Substitution (CAS) as laid out [in the assignment](https://plti.metareflection.club/hw/DependentTypes.pdf).
+Preparation homework: Look at the definition of capture-avoiding substitution as laid out [in the assignment](hw/DependentTypes.pdf).
 Try and find a few examples on which CAS is undefined.
 What happens if we try to evaluate them naively (just replacing all the variables by name)?
 Can you use the α-equivalence rule to convert your examples into terms on which CAS is defined?

+The slides for this session are available [here](hw/pres.pdf).

 ## Week 6